Advertiser disclosure

 Ideally you’ll end up with a paid internship, but that doesn’t always happen.
 Oftentimes internships are unpaid, which can put a strain on your budget.
 You may even lose money if you have to cover additional expenses (such as registering your internship for credit with your school).
 Not everyone can afford to complete an unpaid internship, but here are a few options for students with financial need:

-If you can’t secure funding, consider picking up a part-time job while you complete your internship.
+If you can’t secure funding, consider picking up a part-time, online, or side job of some kind while you complete your internship.
 You can also try negotiating with your employer.
 Explain your financial situation and let them know you need some form of income to support yourself.
 They may not have the funds to pay you, but it doesn’t hurt to ask.
 Internships are extremely valuable, so it’s worth exhausting all your options if you’re trying to finance an internship.
 Good luck!